Kapp49/A6-Script-aduser/README.md

 # A6-Script-aduser
 This script is used to add users and remove users from a premade CSV file.
-Once can either run the script from the GUi by right clicking the file or by running it directly from powershell.
+Once can either run the script from the GUI by right clicking the file or by running it directly from powershell.